Kong/insomnia-docs/docs/insomnia/insomnia-sync.md

 ---

 {:.alert .alert-primary}
 **Note**: Version Control Sync applies only to remote **Collections** at this time.
-Collections use our own Insomnia Sync for versioning.
+Collections use our own Insomnia Cloud for versioning.
 This feature comes with paid subscriptions.
 See [Pricing](https://insomnia.rest/pricing) for more information.
 To learn about Git sync for Documents, refer to [Git Sync](/insomnia/git-sync).

 In this section, you will find documentation on Collections [Sync](#sync) and [Snapshots](#snapshots).